Skip to Content

 That said, Tiny Traveler enjoyed seeing the butterflies and penguins, exploring touch tanks and feeding tiny minnow to the rays.

-two girls get up close with sea lions at the long island aquarium
+Two girls get up close with sea lions at the long island aquarium

 The bird room had a handful of squawking parrots, but the kids liked petting the one perched on an interpreter’s hand.
 I couldn’t decide whether the Dr. Zaius statue in the monkey habitat was mildly amusing joke or unbelievably cheesy.